 Manual pumps are less efficient than electric breast pumps.
 Without a motor, you’ll need to control the suction level yourself by hand.
 However, because they are the most affordable breast pumps, they suit moms who have a limited budget and they are readily available.

 That said, a manual breast pump is a great backup even if you already purchased an electric one.
 This way, you can leave the electric pump at work and use the manual alternative for pumping sessions at home.

 Open-System vs. Closed-System Breast Pump

-There are two types of electric breast pump, closed system and and open system.
+There are two types of electric breast pump, closed system and open system.

-Closed system breast pumps have a barrier separating between the motor and the milk container.
-In other words, your milk will go straight to the bottle without passing through the tubing.
+Closed system breast pumps have a barrier separating the motor and the milk container.
+In other words, your milk will go straight to the bottle without passing through any tubing.

 Open system breast pumps don’t have such a barrier.
 Their design won’t necessarily push your milk into the tubing, but it won’t block it either.
 With that system, you’ll have to be extra meticulous while cleaning the pump, or else you’ll risk contaminating the milk with dirt and bacteria.

 A relatively new style to the market is the wearable breast pump.
 These handy pumps sit in your bra and collect milk through gentle suction.